Skip to Main Content

 Creativity, Copyright, and Fair Use (by Common Sense Education, 2020)

-Creative Commons in a nutshell
+Creative Commons in a Nutshell

 With Creative Commons (CC) licenses, creators can choose how others may use their work.
 CC licensing falls between copyright and public domain.
 Below are the icons you will see associated with creative commons licensing across various content and how to interpret their meaning.